llm-bible/llm-bible.github.io/_publications/hu2024case.markdown

 ---
 layout: publication
-title: "Case-based Or Rule-based: How Do Transformers Do The Math?"
+title: Case-based Or Rule-based: How Do Transformers Do The Math?
 authors: Hu Yi, Tang Xiaojuan, Yang Haotong, Zhang Muhan
 conference: "Arxiv"
 year: 2024